nfujikad/Stock_Analysis/README.md

 ## Overview of Project

 ### Purpose
--This challenge was to refactor the VBA code for Microsoft Excel and utilize this to run over stocks from 2017 and 2018.
+-   This challenge was to refactor the VBA code for Microsoft Excel and utilize this to run over stocks from 2017 and 2018.
 In doing so we could determine whether any of these stocks are worth investing in.
 The refactoring was done to create a fluid and more efficient process.

 ## Results

 ### Analysis
--The analysis was conducted on 12 different stocks in 2017 and 2018 for comparison.
+-   The analysis was conducted on 12 different stocks in 2017 and 2018 for comparison.
 The overall goal was to separate and sum the tickers (stocks), the total daily volume, and the return for each stock respective to its year.
 The following is the code displays how variables and array were created and for loops used to separate/sum up the individual tickers and corresponding data.

     '1a) Create a ticker Index